 In the face of the global COVID-19 pandemic, Taiwan’s government has rolled out preventive measures against the coronavirus.
 At the highest peak of the pandemic, tens of thousands of individuals in Taiwan were subject to home quarantine/isolation, placing huge personnel and logistic burdens on local civil administration and police agencies.
-To help relieve burdens of these tracking inspectors on the frontline, ITRI recently launched the HoMe Care Quarantine Service, a smart system for tracking home quarantined/isolated individuals that aims to provide digital support for local governments’ tracking personnel.
+With the support of the Technology Development Programs of Department of Industrial Technology (DoIT), Ministry of Economic Affairs (MOEA), ITRI recently launched the HoMe Care Quarantine Service, a smart system for tracking home quarantined/isolated individuals that aims to provide digital support for local governments’ tracking personnel.
 The system’s automated scheduling feature arranges online calls to home quarantined/isolated individuals and its multiple sensing information greatly improves the positioning accuracy, which can effectively lessen 80% of the tracking burdens of village chiefs, clerks, and police officers.

 According to ITRI Executive Vice President Pei-Zen Chang, four in ten people in the world are subject to mobility restrictions in order to contain the outbreak, meaning that governments around the world are in desperate need of digital technologies to implement quarantine/isolation measures.
 ITRI’s HoMe Care Quarantine Service goes into overdrive to improve positioning accuracy.
 The purpose is to reduce false alerts caused by positioning errors that often exhaust inspectors.
 Dr. Chang emphasized that related technologies developed by ITRI have now completed the internal testing phase.
 As the HoMe Care Quarantine Service is being verified by local governments at the moment, counties and cities with an interest in the system are welcome to get involved.
 The system will be further expanded to senior citizens living alone, school-age children, and individuals whose location and needs should be tracked for the government to provide necessary care and support.